hexoshi/hexoshi/README.txt

 HOW TO RUN

-To run ReTux, you will need the following dependencies:
+To run Hexoshi, you will need the following dependencies:

 - Python 2 (2.7 or later) or 3 (3.1 or later) <http://www.python.org>
 - Pygame 1.9.1 or later <http://pygame.org/download.shtml>

-If you have downloaded a version of ReTux designated for a particular system, these dependencies can be found under the "deps" folder.
+If you have downloaded a version of Hexoshi designated for a particular system, these dependencies can be found under the "deps" folder.
 Please see any "README" files in that folder for instructions and tips.

-Once you have installed the dependencies, you can start ReTux by running retux.py.
+Once you have installed the dependencies, you can start Hexoshi by running hexoshi.py.
 On most systems, this should be done by double-clicking on it; if you are shown a dialog asking you if you want to display or run the file, choose to run it.

 Python 2 will be used by default.
-To run ReTux with Python 3 instead, you can either change the shebang on line 1 from "python2" to "python3", or explicitly run the Python 3 executable, e.g. with "python3 retux.py" (the exact command may be different depending on your system).
+To run Hexoshi with Python 3 instead, you can either change the shebang on line 1 from "python2" to "python3", or explicitly run the Python 3 executable, e.g. with "python3 hexoshi.py" (the exact command may be different depending on your system).

 There are some command-line options that can be passed.
-Run ReTux in a terminal with the "-h" command-line option for more information.
+Run Hexoshi in a terminal with the "-h" command-line option for more information.